ibrolive/cloud-devops/README.md

 12. By now, the seed job should have added three more jobs to Jenkins.
 All four jobs (seed job, provisioning pipeline, frontend pipeline and backend pipeline) should be triggered automatically for the first time.
 Naturally, the frontend and backend pipelines will fail to deploy until the AWS ECS infrastructure has been provisioned.
 ![Jenkins Jobs](assets/jenkins-jobs.jpg)

-13. The provisioning job is used to create AWS ECS infrastructure.
+13. The provisioning job is used to create infrastructure for AWS ECS and AWS RDS for mysql.
 Select the provisioning job, and select the action you would like to perform.
 You can perform the following actions:
     - plan: this executes a simple terraform plan and shows you all the infrastructure that will be provisioned by terraform
     - apply: this executes a terraform apply which provisions the AWS ECS infrastructure on your account
     - plan-destroy: this executes a simple terraform plan -destroy and shows you all the infrastructure that will be destroyed